 The New Music Fund boosts NZ On Air’s New Music programmes by $7.178 million over two years to support the production of new music.

-This includes extra investment in new music Singles, new music projects, and children’s music, more focus rounds for Pasifika music and music using Te Reo Māori, more professional support options for funded artists, and an extra fund for projects and features promoting New Zealand music to New Zealand audiences.
-This funding will be delivered by NZ On Air.
+This includes extra investment in new music singles, new music projects, and children’s music, more focus rounds for Pasifika music and music using Te Reo Māori, more professional support options for funded artists, and an extra fund for projects and features promoting New Zealand music to New Zealand audiences.
+This funding is being delivered by NZ On Air.

 Funding boosts are in effect.
 For more details see the music funding information on the NZ On Air website.